 Care and Maintenance of the Weeping Cherry Tree

 This tree loves sunlight and well-watered and drained soil.
 Plant it in an area that receives six to eight hours of sunlight each day.
 Weeping cherries thrive in a place on a stream or river's edge if you live near moving water.
 They can adapt to most soil conditions, but need plenty of moisture for the roots.
 However, they cannot tolerate soggy soil, so avoid spots that puddle or retain water.
 Avoid overly windy spots that could damage the delicate branches.
 Choose a spot far enough away from structures or other trees to accommodate its mature spread, which can reach 20 feet in width.

 For a young tree, use a combined nitrogen-phosphorus fertilizer via a soil injector every month, and water whenever the soil is dry.
 After the first year of growth, cut fertilizing back to one application of slow release granules in the spring.
 Work the granules into the soil using a garden claw.
 Ideally, use fertilizer formulated especially for cherry trees.
-A 2-inch layer of compost is an organic alternative to commercial fertilizer.
+A two-inch layer of compost is an organic alternative to commercial fertilizer.

 Establish a watering routine.
 Water the equivalent of one inch of rainfall per week for your tree's first year.
 Cut watering back to a deep soak every two to three weeks after the first year.
 Wash the leaves at least once a week with high pressure from your water hose, to keep them clean and free of aphids and spider mites.
 Be sure to wash the undersides of the leaves as well.

 TIP: Rachel notes, "Dwarf weeping cherries trees are available and only grow to 15 feet as opposed to 40 or so.
-They need the same level of care as full sized weeping trees."
+They need the same level of care as full-sized weeping trees."

 Pruning and Trimming